 Part-time Youth-to-Youth Programs

-The design of the program focused on providing to the unaccompanied minors an environment where students felt that they are connected and belong, that they are important and are cared for, that their wants and needs count and are addressed, that they are empowered and have courage to grow academically and socially.
+The design of the program focused on providing to these unaccompanied minors an environment where students felt connection and belonging, that they were important and cared for, that their needs count and that they would be addressed, that they would be empowered and find courage to grow academically and socially.

 Innovating Teaching Methodology:

 Inclusion and Collaboration of The HOME Project Organization and the professionals involved in the care of the unaccompanied minors is an important factor in the development of the program.
-In addition to their continuous presence every Saturday, there exists full alignment of the programs’ educational and social goals with the processes and practices as well with the socio-emotional support mechanisms in place in each of the homes run by the HOME Project.
+In addition to their continuous presence every Saturday, the programs’ educational and social goals are in full alignment with the processes and practices, as well as the socio-emotional support mechanisms in place in each of the homes run by the HOME Project.
 The continuous communication between ACS Athens and HOME Project professionals regarding the wellbeing and growth of the students is vital in ensuring the success of the intended outcomes of the programs.